CM-GDev/ProfessionalReadMeGenerator/README.md

   ## Installation

-  To use this application, there are a few critical steps to folllow 1) Have [NODE.js](https://nodejs.org/en/download/) installed on your computer.
+  To use this application, there are three steps to folllow 1) Have [NODE.js](https://nodejs.org/en/download/) installed on your computer.
 2) Download Inquirer from your command-line "npm install inquirer" AND 3) Clone my [GitHub](https://github.com/CM-GDev/ProfessionalReadMeGenerator) repo for this application.

   ## Usage